Foley Ink works with businesses in need of strategic marketing plans, social media strategy, branding, writing services

-Foley Ink took its newfound brand skillset and donated services with its Rippe Keane Marketing partner, Scott Rippe, to rebrand one of Ellen’s volunteer organizations, Dane County Parent Council.
+Foley Ink donated services with its Rippe Keane Marketing partner, Scott Rippe, to rebrand one of Ellen’s volunteer organizations, Dane County Parent Council.
 Like WPS, the name fit another time in the agency’s life.
 Now it was a preschool provider for underserved children in Dane and Green County with a stellar Head Start program.

 After six months of work, the board of directors and the staff were elated to great their new brand.
 Welcome, Reach Dane.

 Forward Health Group

-In 2018, Forward Health Group, a relatively new company in health care technology, asked Ellen Foley Ink for services to increase awareness of its innovative data analysis product that helps doctors provide better care.
+In 2018, Forward Health Group, a relatively new company in health care technology, asked Foley Ink for services to increase awareness of its innovative data analysis product that helps doctors provide better care.
 Forward Health Group’s sector is called population health.

 In January 2018, Forward Health Group received high rankings from a Research and insights firm called KLAS Research™, which publishes an annual report.
 In the past, the Forward Health Group staff had written press releases on this annual event, but few outlets picked up the story.